ironhack-labs/lab-dom-ironhack-cart/README.md

 - You should be able to calculate the product's total price.
 - That product's price should be included in the total price of the entire Shopping Cart.
-- You should be able to delete the product.
+- You should be able to remove the product.

+When the product creation is finalized, please, clear the input fields in the creation form.

 **Happy coding! 💙**